New to The Street Celebrates its 400th Episode with Exciting Corporate Interviews, Airing on The Newsmax Station Sunday, October 30, 2022, 10-11 AM ET

 New to The Street's milestone episode #400 features the following nine corporate guest interviews:

 1).
-Ecology Solutions- The Sustainable Green Team (OTC: SGTM) ($SGTM) and VRM BioLogik Group, a Corporate documentary.
+Ecology Solutions- The Sustainable Green Team SGTM ($SGTM) and VRM BioLogik Group, a Corporate documentary.

 5.)
-Ecommerce Loyalty Program - Society Pass, Inc.'s (NASDAQ: SOPA) ($SOPA) interview with Dennis Nguyen, CEO.
+Ecommerce Loyalty Program - Society Pass, Inc.'s SOPA ($SOPA) interview with Dennis Nguyen, CEO.

 6).
 GOLD – Glint Pay's interview with Jason Cozens, CEO.

 7).
-Email/Messenger Privacy Solutions - Sekur Private Data, Ltd.'s (OTCQX: SWISF) (CSE: SKUR) (FRA: GDT0) interview with Alain Ghiai, CEO.
+Email/Messenger Privacy Solutions - Sekur Private Data, Ltd.'s SWISF SKUR GDT interview with Alain Ghiai, CEO.

 8).
-Auto Parts Marketplace - Auto Parts 4Less Group, Inc.'s (OTCQB: FLES) ($FLES) interview with Christopher Davenport, CEO.
+Auto Parts Marketplace - Auto Parts 4Less Group, Inc.'s FLES ($FLES) interview with Christopher Davenport, CEO.

 9).
-"Sekur Privacy & Sekur Security Segment" interview with internet privacy expert Mr. Alain Ghiai, CEO, Sekur Private Data Ltd. (OTCQX: SWISF) (CSE: SKUR) (FRA: GDT0) (Sekur®).
+"Sekur Privacy & Sekur Security Segment" interview with internet privacy expert Mr. Alain Ghiai, CEO, Sekur Private Data Ltd. SWISF SKUR GDT (Sekur®).

 New to The Street's TV Host Jane King interviews Jason Cozens, CEO at Glint Pay, from the Nasdaq MarketSite.
 Glint Pay is the only worldwide payment platform that uses allocated GOLD for everyday purchases.
 Jason explains how anyone can own gold and use that holding to pay for daily goods and services.
 The Glint Pay App is available to everyone 18 years and older, and once approved, account holders can buy, sell, save, spend, and send GOLD holdings with minimal fees using a debit MasterCard.
 Each account holder's GOLD is stored in secure vaults in Switzerland and insured.
 Each time a transaction occurs, that percentage changes the gold amounts held on account.
 Jason has seen an 85% devaluation of the US dollar in his lifetime.
 He became very aware of the structural limitations of the financial system during the housing crisis in 2008.
 Jason saw a patchwork of central bank efforts to prop up struggling economies through fiat money manipulations, increasing money supply and inflationary effects.
 Each Glint account holder, in essence, creates an individualized gold standard for themselves while protecting their purchasing power from being destroyed by economic pressures worldwide.
 Inflation is a significant tax on everyone worldwide; get the Glint App and protect yourselves from fiat monetary issues.
 Download the app to buy, save, spend, and send real GOLD and Fiat currencies digitally with Glint.
 The on-screen QR code is available during the show; download or visit Glint Pay - https://glintpay.com/en_us/.